maxshtun999/E-Hospital/E-Hospital/Readme.md

 ~~18.
 Refresh  dataGridView after save new user record.~~

-19. Create if or try catch blocks for preventing user to send empty data or wrong type of data to database.
+~~19.
+Create if or try catch blocks for preventing user to send empty data or wrong type of data to database.~~